logicalclocks/hops-docs/docs/integrations/guides/databricks.rst

 Finally, a helper library needs to be installed on the Databricks cluster to connect to the Feature Store.

 There exist two helper libraries: hopsworks-cloud-sdk and hops.
-Hopsworks-cloud-sdk does not require a Spark environment (and is easier to set up) but does not provide some advanced spark-based functionality present in hops.
+Hopsworks-cloud-sdk does not require a Spark environment (and is easier to set up) but does not provide some advanced spark-based functionality present in the hops library.
 If you intend to use the hops library follow the instructions in "Setting up roles and API keys" then jump directly to "Installing hops library".

 **Generating an API Key and storing it in the AWS Secrets Manager**